Underground Power

 My land is vacant.
 Do I still need to pay?

 You will not need to pay the full amount, as you will not need to pay the connection fee.
 You will still need to pay an amount to contribute towards the undergrounding of existing overhead powerlines.
-The financial modelling has not yet determined how much this portion will be.

 If I vote 'no'. do I still have to pay if the undergrounding project goes ahead?